miniscruff/python-command-center/README.rst

 Then simply run pcc in the terminal with your command key.::

    $ pcc test

+Note: You can run as many commands in sequential order as you want.
+For example ``pcc test lint`` would run test and then lint.

+GUI
+===

 If you want to display a button window for easy mouse use, use pcc-gui.::